How to get the HPV vaccine

 Parents and guardians can only access their child’s Immunisation History Statement if the child is under 14 years of age.
 If they are 14 years of age or over, a child must access their own Immunisation History Statement or give you their consent to access their Immunisation History Statement.

-Where can I get an HPV vaccination?
+Where can I get the HPV vaccine?

 If you or your child has missed out on the HPV vaccine, there are several ways you can catch up.